undergrad-partner-school

 Student Organizations

-According to the most recent information, there are 5 open-membership organizations at Texas Southmost College.
-The student organization that gathers the largest number of students is The Art Club, followed by Behavioral Sciences Club and Texas Education Play Advocates.
-Other popular organizations among the students at Texas Southmost College are Campus Activities Board and Criminal Justice Leaders Association.
+Based on the most up-to-date information available, there are 5 open-membership organizations at Texas Southmost College.
+The student organization that has the biggest membership is The Art Club, followed by Behavioral Sciences Club and Texas Education Play Advocates.
+Other popular organizations at Texas Southmost College are Campus Activities Board and Criminal Justice Leaders Association.

-Interested in media and communication?
-Texas Southmost College publishes its own newspaper.
+For students looking to explore media and communication, Texas Southmost College publishes its own newspaper.

 Student Services

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-There is a round-the-clock security patrol.
-There is a health clinic with personal/psychological counseling.
+24/7 emergency phone and alarm devices are available.
+There is a security patrol that operates 24 hours a day.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs and Women's Center are available to the students of Texas Southmost College.

 All in all, campus life at Texas Southmost College is rich and vibrant and provides all you need for a comfortable stay.